 While some prosecutors will allow you to accept a plea deal at any time throughout the trial, many will withdraw their offers once the trial begins.
 Prosecutors may also renegotiate offers once trial starts, which might not be as good of a deal as an early plea offer.
 It is crucial that you discuss all aspects of a plea offer, including any expiration dates, with your Diamond Bar criminal defense attorney before moving ahead with trial.

 Ultimately, the judgment of whether it is better to enter into a plea deal or fight the case at trial is your decision.
 For some, the rigors of trial and the fear of a lengthy prison term may make a plea deal seem like the best option.
 Other defendants want their day in court and insist on fighting until the bitter end no matter what.
-You should discuss your case with our Los Angeles criminal defense lawyers so we can help you weigh the pros and cons of accepting a plea deal versus going to trial before you make a decision.
+You should discuss your case with our Los Angeles warrant recall lawyers so we can help you weigh the pros and cons of accepting a plea deal versus going to trial before you make a decision.

 Determining which option is best will also depend on the terms of the plea agreement.
 Not all plea agreements are good deals.
 Sometimes they can feel unfair and might not make it “worth it” to give up your right to a trial.
 Knowing the extent of your charges and potential penalties is the first step to understanding whether your plea deal is worth it.
 Consult with your attorney to determine whether a plea deal is right for you.
 A Riverside, CA criminal defense attorney can help you negotiate the terms of the plea deal with prosecutors until you come to something both parties can agree on.